Sun Odyssey 410: Production

-The design has been built by Jeanneau in France, since 2018 and remained in production in 2023.
+The design has been built by Jeanneau in France, since 2018 and remains in production in 2023.

 Design

 The Sun Odyssey 410 is a recreational keelboat, built predominantly of polyester fiberglass, with wood trim.
 The hard chined hull is solid fiberglass, while the deck is an injection molded fiberglass-foam sandwich.
 It has a 9/10 fractional sloop rig with a bowsprit, a deck-stepped mast, two sets of swept spreaders and aluminum spars made by Z-Spar, with discontinuous 1X19 stainless steel wire rigging and Technique Voile sails.
-The hull has a reverse stem], a slightly reverse transom with a drop-down tailgate swimming platform, dual internally mounted spade-type rudders controlled by two wheels and a fixed "L"-shaped fin keel, optional shoal-draft keel or lifting keel.
+The hull has a reverse stem], a slightly reverse transom with a drop-down tailgate swimming platform, dual internally mounted spade-type rudders controlled by two wheels and a fixed L-shaped fin keel, optional shoal-draft keel or lifting keel.

 Options include an in-mast furling mainsail, an 11 in taller mast and square-topped mainsail and a retractable bow thruster.

 The fin keel model displaces 17161 lb empty and carries 4416 lb of cast iron ballast, the shoal draft version displaces 17873 lb empty and carries 5128 lb of cast iron ballast and the lifting keel version displaces 16729 lb and carries 3984 lb of cast iron ballast.

 The boat has a draft of 7 ft 0 in with the standard keel and 5 ft 2 in with the optional shoal draft keel, while the lifting keel-equipped version has a draft of 9 ft 8 in with the keel extended and 4 ft 6 in with it retracted, allowing operation in shallow water.

 The boat is fitted with a Japanese Yanmar diesel engine of 40 or 45 hp for docking and maneuvering.
 The fuel tank holds 52 u.s.gal and the fresh water tank has a capacity of 139 u.s.gal.

 The design has a number if different interior configurations, with sleeping accommodation for four to six people, in two or three cabin layouts.
-The two cabin interior has a double island berth in the bow cabin, an "L"-shaped settee and a straight settee in the main cabin and an aft cabin with a double berth on the starboard side, with a storage area to port.
+The two cabin interior has a double island berth in the bow cabin, an L-shaped settee and a straight settee in the main cabin and an aft cabin with a double berth on the starboard side, with a storage area to port.
 The three cabin interior uses the storage area as a cabin.
 The galley is located on the port side, amidships.
-The galley is "L"-shaped and is equipped with a three-burner stove, a refrigerator and freezer, and a double sink.
+The galley is L-shaped and is equipped with a three-burner stove, a refrigerator and freezer, and a double sink.
 A navigation station is aft of the galley, on the port side.
 The head is located amidships on the starboard side and includes a shower.
 A second head may be added to the bow cabin, in which case the bunk is angled to accommodate.
 Cabin headroom is 78 in.

 For sailing downwind the design may be equipped with an asymmetrical spinnaker or a code 0 sail flown from the bowsprit.

 The design has a hull speed of 8.22 kn.